Ross River School

 • Literacy

-Teachers are mandated to implement the ELA curriculum emphasizing reading accuracy and comprehension using UFLI for K to Grade 3, Spellography and other sources for higher grades, ensuring that each lesson must have connection to Kaska culture and tradition.
+Educators are mandated to implement the ELA curriculum, emphasizing reading accuracy and comprehension, using UFLI for K to Grade 3, Spellography, and other sources for higher grades, ensuring that each lesson connects to Kaska culture and tradition.

 • Numeracy

-Ross River School’s numeracy approach focuses on goals of reasoning and analyzing, understanding and solving, communicating and representing, connecting and reflecting, and incorporating Kaska worldviews and perspectives to make connections to mathematical concepts.
+Ross River School’s numeracy approach focuses on goals of reasoning and analyzing, understanding and problem-solving, communicating and representing, connecting and reflecting, and incorporating Kaska worldviews and perspectives in connection with mathematical concepts.

-We are excited to welcome Carter Cox as the new Principal of Ross River School
+We are excited to welcome Ross River School’s new Principal, Carter Cox!

 Carter was born in Saskatchewan to fourth-generation homesteaders of European ancestry.
 His parents are currently retired and living outside of Jasper National Park, while the rest of the family in Saskatchewan continues to farm, rodeo, and play hockey.
-Carter and his wife, Kristen, are the proud grandparents of their 3-year-old granddaughter and of their two sons and their families.
+Carter and his wife, Kristen, are the proud parents of their two sons, and proud grandparents of their three-year-old granddaughter.

 Carter is thrilled to have the opportunity to become a small part of the Ross River community and hopes you will be patient with him as he learns Dene.